-By learning about each type, you can determine which student loan would be better suited to your family’s situation.
+By learning about both loans, you can determine which one would be better suited to your family.

-SoFi vs. Parent PLUS Loans: A quick comparison
+SoFi parent loans vs. parent PLUS loans quick comparison

 |Borrowing limits||$5,000 minimum, up to the total cost of attendance||Up to the total cost of attendance, minus any other financial aid received|